sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 - Mutation of function parameters makes the behavior of a function surprising and creates unexpected side effects.
 - Mutation is often unexpected.
 It’s too easy to forget which methods mutate the original data, and which don’t.
 Both could return the same value, and there’s no naming convention in JavaScript to differentiate them.

 _Immutability_, or _immutable data structures_, means that to change a value, we have to create a new array or object.
 This approach would solve this problem..
 Unfortunately, JavaScript doesn’t support immutability natively, and all solutions are more like code crutches than actual solutions.
-However, even just _avoiding_ mutation in our code makes it easier to understand.
+However, just _avoiding_ mutation in our code makes it easier to understand.

 T> Don’t forget that even if we can’t reassign variables defined with the `const` keyword, we can still mutate them.